expodecay/UAV-UGV/README.md

 sh workspace_generator.sh
 ```
 When prompted, provide the script with a name for your workspace (test_workspace in this case).
 We recommend using only one workspace
 per installatoin.
-If successful, you should see a folder appear in your home directory with workspace name you provided.
+If successful, you should see a folder appear in your home directory with the workspace name you provided.

 ![workspace generator](readme/workspace.png)